 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business' capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-This quarter, Lattice Semiconductor's DIO came in at 176, which is 37 days above its five-year average.
-These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.
+This quarter, Lattice Semiconductor's DIO came in at 195, which is 50 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Lattice Semiconductor's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 69.7% in Q2, up 1.3 percentage points year on year.
+Lattice Semiconductor's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 68.3% in Q1, down 1.5 percentage points year on year.

-Gross margins have been trending up over the last year, averaging 69.4%.
-These are some of the best margins in the semiconductor sector, driven by strong pricing power from its differentiated, value-add products.
+Gross margins have been relatively stable over the last year, averaging 69.5%.
+Lattice Semiconductor's gross margins are some of the best in the semiconductor peer group, driven by strong pricing power from its differentiated, value-add products.

 Profitability

-Lattice Semiconductor reported an operating margin of 40% in Q2, up 1.8 percentage points year on year.
+Lattice Semiconductor reported an operating margin of 30% in Q1, down 11 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Lattice Semiconductor's operating margins have been trending up over the last year, averaging 40.2%.
-On top of that, the company's margins are some of the highest in the semiconductor industry, driven by its highly efficient operating model and economies of scale.
+Lattice Semiconductor's operating margins have been trending down over the last year, averaging 37.5%.
+However, the company's profitability remains one of the strongest in the industry, driven by its solid gross margins and economies of scale generated from its highly efficient operating model.

 Earnings, Cash & Competitive Moat

-Analysts covering Lattice Semiconductor expect earnings per share to grow 10.4% over the next 12 months, although estimates will likely change after earnings.
+Wall Street expects earnings per share to decline 13% over the next 12 months, although estimates will likely change after earnings.

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-Lattice Semiconductor's free cash flow came in at $67.1 million in Q2, up 48.3% year on year.
+Lattice Semiconductor's free cash flow came in at $26.09 million in Q1, down 28.4% year on year.

 Is Now The Time?

-Wall Street analysts covering the company had a one year price target of $98.6 per share right before these results, implying that they saw upside in buying Lattice Semiconductor even in the short term.
+Wall Street analysts covering the company had a one-year price target of $75.67 per share right before these results (compared to the current share price of $74.90).

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.